gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 ## Conclusion

-[Azion CLI](https://www.azion.com/en/documentation/products/azion-cli/overview/) and Vulcan vastly simplify the development process, offering a comprehensive debugging tool via localized console logs for edge functions in local environments.
-Deploying your code on a server for each change is no longer necessary.

-The `azion logs cells` command provides real-time function behaviour monitoring, which reduces both development time and server usage costs.
-Using these tools optimizes your code locally, saving early-stage development time, resources, and debugging effort.

-By emulating edge-like conditions in your local environment, Azion reinforces the concept of the edge being ubiquitous.
-Begin using these tools today and upgrade to a seamless edge function development process.
-Let Azion bring the edge closer to you.
+In conclusion, [Azion CLI](https://www.azion.com/en/documentation/products/azion-cli/overview/) provides a powerful and efficient way to debug and monitor your edge functions.
+With the ability to watch logs in real-time through your terminal, you can gain valuable insights into your application's behavior, significantly reducing development time and server usage costs.
+The `azion logs cells --tail` command, in particular, offers a real-time view of your function's behavior, making it an invaluable tool for any developer working with Azion's edge functions.
+Whether you're testing locally or deploying your application on the Azion Edge Platform, these tools provide a streamlined and effective approach to debugging and monitoring.